 Life is like a song — at least with Songify.

-Simply speaking into the app currently downloaded by 9 million worldwide users enables Smule-invented technology that turns speech into music.
+Do you want to turn your words into a song?
+Simply speaking into the app, currently downloaded by 9 million worldwide users, Smule-invented technology turns speech into music.
 This official app of famed auto tuners the Gregory Brothers (known for auto-tuning already viral videos into such musical art as “Backin Up Song (feat.
 Diana)” and “Bed Intruder Song”) allows you to make your own kind of music-even if nobody else sings along.
 (Free)

 Ultimate Guitar Tabs

 With a collection of 400,000 tabs to choose from-the world’s largest database-you can learn and practice your favorite songs on the go.
 Adding tabs to your Favorites makes them available for offline browsing, while various Top 100 Tabs lists help you organize by bass, chords and more.
 In-app bonus: Tab Note, an add-on, offers access to more than 150,000 interactive tabs. ($2.99; Tab Pro available in-app for $3.99)